 - Access to lactation spaces during class

-Students with disabilities can register with Services for Students with Disabilities (SSD), which “ensures students with disabilities have equal access to their academic experiences at The University of Texas at Austin by determining eligibility and approving reasonable accommodations.”
-Possible accommodations may include, but are not limited to, classroom accommodations provided by instructors, exam accommodations, and accommodations provided by SSD.
-In addition to campus outreach, SSD provides students registered with their office with guidance on using and discussing accommodations at UT Austin.
-Students who are pregnant may reach out to SSD if they develop a disability as a result of pregnancy or childbirth.
-For example, students who develop preeclampsia during pregnancy or depression or anxiety post-partum may register with SSD.
+Students with disabilities can register with Disability & Access, which “ensures students with disabilities have equal access to their academic experiences at The University of Texas at Austin by determining eligibility and approving reasonable accommodations.”
+Possible accommodations may include, but are not limited to, classroom accommodations provided by instructors, exam accommodations, and accommodations provided by Disability & Access.
+In addition to campus outreach, their office provides students registered with their office with guidance on using and discussing accommodations at UT Austin.
+Students who are pregnant may reach out to Disability & Access if they develop a disability as a result of pregnancy or childbirth.
+For example, students who develop preeclampsia during pregnancy or depression or anxiety post-partum may register with their office.
 Students may reach out to the Title IX Office for accommodations for pregnancy itself.

 Sanger Learning Center